Dr. Brown's Deluxe Review

 Ease of Use

-Dr. Brown's is easy to use earning a 9 of 10 in this metric.
+Dr. Brown's is easy to use, earning an exceptionally high score in this metric.
 With a somewhat unique attached user guide and water reservoir, this unit is easier to use than much of the competition.
-Lastly, it has an electronic, count-down timer with memory, so it will remember its last setting which we found to be a time-saver throughout the day when heating similarly-sized bottles.
+Lastly, it has an electronic countdown timer with memory, so it will remember its last setting, which we found to be a time-saver throughout the day when heating similarly-sized bottles.

-Dr. Brown's earned a 5 of 10 for warming efficiency.
-At the recommended warming setting, this unit automatically shut off at 2:50 minutes with a final temperature of 64F, which is somewhat on the colder side given the ideal temperature is body temperature of 98.6F.
+Dr. Brown's earned an average score for warming efficiency.
+At the recommended warming setting, this unit automatically shuts off at 2:50 minutes with a final temperature of 64F, which is somewhat on the colder side, given the ideal temperature is a body temperature of 98.6F.
 If left inside the device, it took 5 minutes to reach 80F.
 So, you can leave it inside for another 2 minutes and set a separate timer.

 This unit does not need cooling time before a subsequent bottle is heated.
 If you heat another bottle within 15 minutes, the device will reduce the heating time automatically.

 Ease of Cleaning

-Descaling every four weeks is necessary according to Dr. Brown's.
+Descaling every four weeks is necessary, according to Dr. Brown's.
 To do so, you must run a 2-ounce white vinegar to 4-ounce cold water solution through the device via the water reservoir while it is running.
-This process requires proper ventilation as it causes emitting of vinegar steam.
-To minimize hard mineral build-up, you should consider using distilled water as shown in Dr. Brown's video below as the chamber is deep and hard to reach.
+This process requires proper ventilation as it causes the emitting of vinegar steam.
+To minimize hard mineral build-up, you should consider using distilled water, as shown in Dr. Brown's video below, as the chamber is deep and hard to reach.
 The design makes it impossible to get a cloth to the hot plate for cleaning.